DSIC: Dynamic Sample-Individualized Connector for Multi-Scale Object Detection: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a novel dynamic sample-individualized connector for multi-scale object detection, named DSIC, to adjust network connections to fit different samples, dynamically.
-With the help of two simple yet effective components, Intra-scale selection gate and Cross-scale selection gate, DSIC has shown the generality for both two-stage and single-stage detectors and have a significant improvement.
-Compared with previous approaches, DSIC offer several advantages: (1) it avoids the special manual design and insufficient interaction among multi levels, whose the whole process is sample-individualized learning; (2) it makes the multi-level feature integration in different computer vision tasks more generalized with the simple implementation.
-The experiments on $MS-COCO$ show the superiority of DSIC.
+In this paper, we have proposed a novel dynamic sample-individualized connector (DSIC) for multi-scale object detection, which dynamically adjusts network connections to fit different samples.
+With the help of two simple yet effective components, i.e., ISG and CSG, DSIC has shown the generality and effectiveness for both two-stage and single-stage detectors.
+Compared with previous approaches, DSIC offers several advantages: (1) instead of utilizing the special manual design and insufficient interactions, the whole process is dynamic and sample-individualized; (2) it performs better on multi-level feature integration and can be simply generalized in different computer vision tasks.
+The experiments on MS-COCO show the superiority of DSIC.